-Incubating talent pool of well-versed cadres in physics

-2024-25 (September 2024 intake)

-IS THE PROGRAMME FOR YOU

-- An innovative and well-designed MSc programme that strengthens students' background to cope with ever-evolving challenges - Stresses a balanced and flexible approach, with a strong focus on catering to the academic and career aspiration of students, developing their own specialty in subject knowledge and technical skills
+Incubating talent pool of well-versed cadres in physics 2025-26 (September 2025 intake) SCIENCE CREATES KNOWLEDGE IS THE PROGRAMME FOR YOU - An innovative and well-designed MSc programme that strengthens students' background to cope with ever-evolving challenges - Stresses a balanced and flexible approach, with a strong focus on catering to the academic and career aspiration of students, developing their own speciality in subject knowledge and technical skills

-World-class Rankings of HKU

-Quacquarelli Symonds (QS) QS

-#26 World Rankings 2024

-4 Asia Rankings 2023

-Eminent Subject Ranking

-QS World University Rankings by Subject 2022:

-Physics & Astronomy

-Times Higher Education (THE)

-World Rankings 2023

-Asia Rankings 2023

-Top-notch Scientists in the Faculty

-Clarivate Analytics' Essential Science Indicators

-of our professoriate staff (average over the past decade) are classified Top 1% scholars

-Provides a flexible yet solid education on theories, techniques and frontier developments in different subfields in physics including the following fields of specialisation:

-♦ astrophysics

-- ♦ device and nanophysics

 - ♦ computational physics

+- ♦ condensed matter physics

 - ♦ photonics and quantum information

-- ♦ condensed matter physics

 Tuition fees

-Composition fee: HK\$180,000# (subject to approval)

-Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350)
+Composition fee: HK\$190,000# (subject to approval) Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350).
+All full-time students will be charged a student activity fee of HK\$100 per annum to provide support for activities of student societies and campus-wide student events.

 Programme duration

+Study load Credits: 60 credits

+Class schedule

+English

+Learning hours: about 1,200 - 1,400 hours (including 180 hours for project and 310 - 360 contact hours)

 Full-time: 1 year

-Study load

-Learning hours: about 1,200 - 1,400 hours (including 180 hours for project and 310 - 360 contact hours)

-Class schedule
+ውው

+Ē

+\$

+Programme Covers

 Teaching could be on weekdays or weekday evenings, with occasional concentrated teaching during weekends